 This VW electric bus truly is the closest you will get to a “living room on wheels” (outside of a dedicated camper), and I hope that the rail system will make its way into the production model.

 VW ID BUZZ RANGE

 Depending on the battery pack, the VW ID BUZZ range will be about 200-270 miles.
 The higher tiered 111 kWh battery version will have an estimated EPA rated range of 270 miles.
-The 83 kWh version will have a range close to 200 miles.
+The VW ID Buzz range will be close to 200 miles on the 83 kW battery option.
 As of the writing of this article, there are no other electric microbuses to compare to.
 The closest comparison we could make is the Rivian R1S and R1T which are other big electric vehicles slated to be released around the same time.
-The two will have a range of anywhere from 230-410 miles depending on the battery configuration.
-While 270 miles does place the range in acceptable figures, given that a electric microbus’ envisioned use is for road trips, I wonder if the range will be bumped up over the next three years.
+The two VW electric buses will have a range of anywhere from 230-410 miles depending on the battery configuration.
+While 270 miles does place the VW ID Buzz range in acceptable figures, given that a electric microbus’ envisioned use is for road trips, I wonder if the range will be bumped up over the next three years.
 As of right now, Volkswagen is saying that the ID BUZZ will have a charging rate of 150 kW, meaning a 0-80% charge will take 30 minutes.
 If you’re envisioning a cross country road trip, you are going to have a lot of stops.
 Although, there are few cars, if any, I would imagine are more comfortable to wait around in.

 VW ID BUZZ PRICE